 Make Your Salon Menu Personal and Short

 My: I think one of my tips is that you can make your price list very personal and reflective of your brand.

 Suppose you’re a modern type of salon.
-You can use funny names on the different treatments instead of just like a men’s haircut or women’s haircut.
+You can use funny names on the different treatments instead of just a men’s haircut or a women’s haircut.
 You can use words more or less that are appropriate to your brand.

 John: I think that’s awesome because I think your price list is for sure one of those things that people actually will see and want to read.
 Like they will see your logo, your name, and one of the next things they will see is your menu.
 So it’s a great way to communicate the character of your brand as well.

 My: Like the feeling that you want your salon to match.
 And also, I think it’s important to keep it relatively short.
 So maybe if you have different coloring treatments, for example, don’t make too many.